gabo1208/eventing-rabbitmq/amqp091-spec-draft.md

 #### 3.1.2.
 Event Data Encoding

 Event data is assumed to contain opaque application data that is encoded as declared by the datacontenttype attribute.
 An application is free to hold the information in any in-memory representation of its choosing, but as it is transposed into AMQP 0-9-1 as defined in this specification, the assumption is that the event data is made available as a sequence of bytes.
-The byte sequence is used as the [AMQP 0-9-1][Section 3.1.1 amqp091 spec] section.
+The byte sequence is used as the [AMQP 0-9-1 Section 3.1.1][amqp091] section.
 Example:
 If the declared datacontenttype is application/json;charset=utf-8, the expectation is that the event data is made available as [UTF-8][rfc3629] encoded JSON text for use in AMQP 0-9-1.

 #### 3.1.3.
 Metadata Headers

-All [CloudEvents][ce] attributes with exception of datacontenttype MUST be individually mapped to and from the [AMQP 0-9-1][section 3.1 amqp091 spec] section.
+All [CloudEvents][ce] attributes with exception of datacontenttype MUST be individually mapped to and from the [AMQP 0-9-1 section 3.1][amqp091] section.
 CloudEvents extensions that define their own attributes MAY define a secondary mapping to AMQP 0-9-1 properties for those attributes, also in different message sections, especially if specific attributes or their names need to align with AMQP 0-9-1 features or with other specifications that have explicit AMQP 0-9-1 header bindings.
 However, they MUST also include the previously defined primary mapping.
 An extension specification that defines a secondary mapping rule for AMQP 0-9-1, and any revision of such a specification, MUST also define explicit mapping rules for all other protocol bindings that are part of the CloudEvents core at the time of the submission or revision.